spidernet-io/spiderpool/docs/usage/rdma-roce.md

     In our demo environment, the host machine is equipped with a Mellanox ConnectX-5 NIC with RoCE capabilities.
 Follow [the official NVIDIA guide](https://developer.nvidia.com/networking/ethernet-software) to install the latest OFED driver.
 To confirm the presence of RDMA devices, use the following command:

+    To confirm the presence of RoCE devices, use the following command:

-        ~# rdma link show
+        ~# rdma link
         link mlx5_0/1 state ACTIVE physical_state LINK_UP netdev ens6f0np0
         link mlx5_1/1 state ACTIVE physical_state LINK_UP netdev ens6f1np1

+        ~# ibstat mlx5_0 | grep "Link layer"
+        Link layer: Ethernet

-   Make sure that the RDMA subsystem on the host is operating in shared mode.
+   Make sure that the RDMA subsystem on the host is in shared mode.
 If not, switch to shared mode.

         ~# rdma system
         netns shared copy-on-fork on